OpenMixup: Open Mixup Toolbox and Benchmark for Visual Representation Learning: Implementation Details

 \subsection{Setup OpenMixup}

-We simply introduce the installation and data preparation for \href{https://github.com/Westlake-AI/openmixup}{OpenMixup}, detailed in \href{https://openmixup.readthedocs.io/en/latest/install.html}{install.md}.
-Assuming the PyTorch environment has already been installed, users can easily reproduce the environment by executing the following commands: Executing the instructions above, OpenMixup will be installed as the development mode, \textit{i.e.}, any modifications to the local source code take effect, and can be used as a python package.
-Then, users can download the datasets and \href{https://github.com/Westlake-AI/openmixup/releases/tag/dataset}{meta files}, and symlink them to the dataset root (\texttt{\$OpenMixup/data}).
+As provided in the supplementary material or the \texttt{online document}, we simply introduce the installation and data preparation for OpenMixup, detailed in ``docs/en/latest/install.md".
+Assuming the PyTorch environment has already been installed, users can easily reproduce the environment with the source code by executing the following commands: Executing the instructions above, OpenMixup will be installed as the development mode, \textit{i.e.}, any modifications to the local source code take effect, and can be used as a python package.
+Then, users can download the datasets and the released meta files and symlink them to the dataset root (\texttt{\$OpenMixup/data}).
+The codebase is under \texttt{Apache 2.0} license.